cgat/package-build-stats/README.md

 ## Fork

-This is a fork of [package-build-stats](https://github.com/pastelsky/package-build-stats) that adds support for building stats locally.
-When this [PR](https://github.com/pastelsky/package-build-stats/pull/16) (hopefully) is merged, this repo will no longer be needed.
+~This is a fork of [package-build-stats](https://github.com/pastelsky/package-build-stats) that adds support for building stats locally.
+When this [PR](https://github.com/pastelsky/package-build-stats/pull/16) (hopefully) is merged, this repo will no longer be needed.~

+*The PR has been merged.
+Please use `package-build-stats` version  `>=6.2.0`.*

   <img src="https://img.shields.io/npm/v/package-build-stats.svg" />
   <img src="https://img.shields.io/npm/l/package-build-stats.svg"